yans0ng/object_tracking/README.md

 ## Contents

-* main.py

-The program used to call functions on utils.
+* main.py: the program used to call functions on utils.
 This program is for training Siamese model.

-* siamese_network.py

-Constructs the architecture of Siamese network.
+* siamese_network.py: constructs the architecture of Siamese network.

-* tracker.py

-The main program that interects with the Siamese network model and video file.
+* tracker.py: takes in image frames and mark object bounding boxes by prediction of the Siamese network model.

 * find_first_frame.py: import video frames and allow user to pick the first patch interactively

 * video2image: convert video to image frames

-* utils.py

-Contains functions used for training and prediction.
+* utils.py: contains functions used for training and prediction.

-* resize.py

-Resize images
+* resize.py: resize images

 ## Preprocessing training data
 The face of human beings has sophisticated details with which we distinguish one from another.
 Hence, we pick the face to train out